PrimeTimeTran/seepdeep-fe/plan/CSGems.md

 To become the Reddit/Leetcode/Notion/HackerNews/HackerRank/Brilliant/TechCrunch/LinkedIn of Computer Science

 ## Levels

 Beginner, Novice, Apprentice, Intermediate, Proficient, Advanced, Expert, Master, Virtuoso, Guru

 ## Modules

 - Anki for Code

   - Encountered: Solve once.
   - Novice: Solve x3 in a row without error or references.
-    - Learned: Solve x3 in a row without error or references.
+  - Apprentice: Solve x3 in a row without error or references.
   - Proficient: Solve x3 in a row without error or references.
+  - Intermediate: Solve x3 in a row without error or references.
   - Advanced: Solve x3 in a row without error or references.
-    - Mastered: Solve x3 in a row without error or references.
+  - Expert: Solve x3 in a row without error or references.

   - Encountered questions are reminded every day.
   - Novice questions are reminded every other day.
-  - Learned problems are reminded every week.
+  - Apprentice problems are reminded every week.
   - Proficient problems are reminded every other week.
-  - Advanced problems are reminded every month.
+  - Intermediate problems are reminded every month.
-  - Mastered problems are reminded every 2 months.
+  - Advanced problems are reminded every 2 months.
+  - Expert problems are reminded every 3 months.

+- Mastery
+  - Main section is percentage of their mastery skills.
+    - # Problems on Topic / Total # Problems Solved
+  - Topic:
+    - Topic Name
+    - Topic Level
+    - Progress for topic at current level
+      - Requires 10 problems to be solved at the current level to achieve the next level
+      - # of problems needed to advanced to the next level
+    - List of problems

 ```
 user.solvedProblems = {
   # May look at submissions
   "encountered": [
     {"id": 1, "name": "twoSum", "solveCount": "2", "dateReview": "04-25-24", "submissionId": "Id"},
   ],